salbaroudi/Quoridor/devlog.md

     - and now my code works!

 Errors Encountered on Build:

 "input is a void element tag and must neither have `children` nor use `dangerouslySetInnerHTML`."
     =>  OUr input tag must be an empty one!

+### October 11th:

+- HW6 is under control for now.
+It is time to push ahead for devleopment.
+- Last time, I got my jQuery integrated into the react app.

+- The next step is to remove the %echo behaviours from the app, and start connecting Quoridor to our backend.

+- We need a basic state:
+    - That stores:
+        - A walllist
+        - A turn count
+        - Player Objects
+            - player positions, number of walls left, etc...

+Front End side: Network.js code needs to be fleshed out.
+    - **one app instance** will run both players (for now).
+    - for now, all network code can stay above the react render() loop.
+    - fix annoying CSS issue (so I can see the game).
+    - Hookup:
+        - Initialization packet (just hardcode the two names and send it off.).
+        - ON end of player move: send a move.
+        - On end of wall placement: send a wall.

+- After all this is implemented, I will subtract away the %echo code and clean up the QD front end.

+- I have actually been a bit confused the entire time.
+Our %echo app uses %give fact and subscription wires to send back all of our information to our app.
+- When we send a poke, we get data back based on the init subscription we setup on application load.
+- How do we send a poke ack and data back, without the wire?
+    - pokes can be rerouted to other arms or apps, but don't generally have their own return strucures.
+We have the poke-ack with a tang and cage (error stack trace)
+    => A poke is a "one off message".
+So you should not think about returning complex data using the poke structure.

+Note the following:

++$  gift
+  $%  [%fact paths=(list path) =cage]
+      [%kick paths=(list path) ship=(unit ship)]
+      [%watch-ack p=(unit tang)]
+      [%poke-ack p=(unit tang)]
+  ==

+We can't really give a %gift %watch-ack - as its datafield is for an error stack trace. if this is null, its a positve ack (by default).

+Strangely, the http-api for the node package does allow us to have an on success and on failure function for pokes
+    => This does not have any explicit arguments, and on success even assumes an empty ack.
+Don't rely on this!

+So before I start all of the above, I need a better mechanism for getting data back from the %Quoridor agent.
+We have to use subscribes, so we must use react state to do this.

+How is a move made?
+1) Player makes a move, we hit the end of the player_move() loop.
+2) We make a call using http.api to send a poke with our player info and move.
+3) As per usual, our app processes the move, and sends a %fact with a response.
+This gets sent across our return path, back to the FE.
+4) our handleUpdate function is then called.
+We store our state for the user.
+5) We then must continue our loop.
+This will require a promise.